tdechaize/tools_tde/How config Open WATCOM Compiler C_C++ (32 and 64 bits) into CodeBlocks.md

 wlink system nt file hellowworld.obj name hellowworld.exe

 After, work with Open Watcom compiler, but, at the end of your work, think to return in initial state ... to avoid difficulties :
 .....
 SET PATH=%PATHSAV%
 SET INCLUDE=%INCSAV%
 SET LIB=%LIBSAV%

+**But, it's much easy to use Digital Mars Compiler C/C++ directly into CB IDE especially with complex C program (many C sources and many subdirectories ...) , and multiple targets by example : main DLL and console program to test this DLL, ...   -)**

-PS3 : Options of command line utilities "wcl386" and "wlink" for Open Watcom compiler :
+### PS3 : Options of command line utilities "wcl386" and "wlink" for Open Watcom compiler :

 Options are prefixed with a slash (/) or a dash (−) and may be specified in any order.